vladgmares/assignment_datasets/README.md

 I decided to use the pandas library (I had some experience with it, using that for a course in University) and create a DataFrame for each dataset.

 Project uses Python 3.8.19 and the requirements.txt file contains all dependencies (run `pip install -r requirements.txt`).
+First unzip the datasets.zip file.
 Run main.py to produce the output directory.

 ### Reading data: